Summer Camps

 Hagios Early Learning Center

-The Hagios Early Learning Center's Literacy Summer Camp will offer a comprehensive, fun-filled program designed to prevent summer learning loss and to foster a love of reading in elementary-aged children through engaging activities and small-group instruction, ultimately aiming to improve reading fluency, vocabulary, and comprehension skills while creating a positive and supportive learning environment.
-We will also offer basic mathematics, but our number one priority will be reading literacy.
+The Hagios Literacy Summer Camp is a comprehensive, fun-filled program designed to prevent summer learning loss and to foster a love of reading in elementary-aged children through engaging activities and small group instruction, ultimately aiming to improve reading fluency, vocabulary, and comprehension skills while creating a positive and supporting learning environment.

 Greater Duval Neighborhood Association